lilab-bcb/cumulus/docs/cumulus.rst

 	  - 6000
 	* - min_umis
 	  - Only keep cells with at least <min_umis> of UMIs
-	  - 600
 	  - 100
+	  - 100
 	* - max_umis
 	  - Only keep cells with less than <max_umis> of UMIs
-	  - 60000
 	  - 600000
+	  - 600000
 	* - mito_prefix
-	  - Prefix for mitochondrial genes
+	  - Prefix of mitochondrial gene names.
+This is to identify mitochondrial genes.
 	  - "mt-"
 	  - "MT-"
 	* - percent_mito
 	  - Only keep cells with mitochondrial ratio less than <percent_mito>% of total counts
-	  - 30
+	  - 50
-	  - 10
+	  - 10.0
 	* - gene_percent_cells
 	  - Only use genes that are expressed in at <gene_percent_cells>% of cells to select variable genes
 	  - 50
 	  - 0.05
 	* - counts_per_cell_after
-	  - Total counts per cell after normalization, before the count matrix is transformed to Log space.
+	  - Total counts per cell after normalization, before transforming the count matrix into Log space.
 	  - 1e5
 	  - 1e5
 	* - select_hvf_flavor
-	  - Highly variable feature selection method. <flavor> can be "pegasus" or "Seurat".
+	  - Highly variable feature selection method.
+Options:

+	  	- "pegasus": New selection method proposed in Pegasus, the analysis module of Cumulus workflow.
+	  	- "Seurat": Conventional selection method used by Seurat and SCANPY.
 	  - "pegasus"
 	  - "pegasus"
 	* - select_hvf_ngenes